Kansas State vs Florida Atlantic Players to Watch - Elite Eight

 Kansas State Players to Watch

-Nowell paces the Wildcats at 8.1 assists per game, while also posting 3.5 rebounds and 17.2 points.
-He is second in college basketball in assists.
+Nowell averages a team-leading 8.1 assists per game.
+He is also posting 17.2 points and 3.5 rebounds, shooting 38.7% from the field and 35% from downtown with 2.4 made 3-pointers per contest.

-Johnson leads the Wildcats with 17.7 points per contest and 6.9 rebounds, while also averaging 2.2 assists.
+Johnson is tops on the Wildcats with 17.7 points per contest and 6.9 rebounds, while also posting 2.2 assists.

-Cam Carter posts 6.5 points, 3 rebounds and 1.5 assists per game.
-Defensively, he puts up 0.9 steals and 0.3 blocked shots.
+Cam Carter averages 6.5 points, 3 rebounds and 1.5 assists per contest.
+Defensively, he delivers 0.9 steals and 0.3 blocked shots.

 Florida Atlantic Players to Watch